RNGBubba/Mods/README.md

 - `/auction cancel <id>` – cancel one of your listings
 - `/auction my` – view your active listings
 - `/auction browse [page]` – open the global auction browser
+- Inside the auction GUI, click a listing to buy or cancel it and use the slime ball/barrier buttons to switch pages
 - `/auction save` and `/auction reload` – administrator persistence controls

 ## Installation